harness/developer-hub/docs/software-engineering-insights/sei-profiles/trellis-profile.md

 :::info Predefined Trellis profiles

-Some issue management and SCM [connectors](/docs/category/connectors-and-integrations) automatically create predefined Trellis profiles.
-You can associate predefined profiles with [Org Units](../sei-pivot-points/manage-org-units.md).
+Some Trellis profiles are automatically created when you create a Harness project or add certain types of [connectors](/docs/category/connectors-and-integrations).
+You can associate predefined profiles with [Collections](../sei-collections/manage-collections.md).

 You can't delete predefined profiles.
-If you don't want to use a predefined profile, make sure it isn't associated with any Org Units.
+If you don't want to use a predefined profile, make sure it isn't associated with any Collections.

 <!-- image Trellis_home_add_integrations.png - Trellis Score Profiles before integrating SCM or Issue Management tools -->
 <!-- image .gitbook/assets/Trellis\_profiles\_home.png - Trellis Score Profiles page with Predefined profiles -->